gg582/incuspeed/README.md

 A. Use Kibana, Java Resource Monitoring functions, Grafana, etc. Those are not suitable for **dumb application**.

 Q. Can I transfer big files into container?
 A. Recently updated.
-Check for v0.2.6.
+Check for v0.2.7.

+Q. How can I specify filename?
+A. Add file extension at your destination.

 Q. What languages does it support?
 A. I am from South Korea.
 So, CJK + English, and some well-known European alphabets are supported.
 Check the font that I provided.